thomasberge/restedwf/README.md

 # Alpha release 0.3.0

-An work-in-progress web framework written in dart.
+A work-in-progress web framework written in dart.
 The aim is to create a one-stop-shop for just about anything web app related, such as websites, webapps and even Restful APIs.
 Rested Web Framework comes with its own serverside scripting language, RestedScript.
 Although it is in its infancy and only supports a handful of features it already has some unique capabilities that can prove quite powerful in a html/css development setting.

 A word of caution: This framework is still very much in development.
 Structural and functional changes can and most likely will occur.
 Not all aspects are fully implemented yet.
 Important and perhaps even basic features may not be implemented at all.
 Please only use this for testing - and use it at your own risk.
 If you would like to throw me a comment or two then by all means contact me at restedwf@gmail.com.
 If there is anything in particular that you would like me to work on then by all means ask.